 Frame rate in the early days of filmmaking

-When the first filmmakers started to record motion pictures, many discoveries weren’t made scientifically, but by trial and error.
+When the first filmmakers started to record motion pictures, many early discoveries on how to record and display film were made by trial and error.
 The first cameras and projectors were hand controlled, and in the early days analog film was very expensive – so expensive that when directors recorded motion on camera, they used the lowest acceptable frame rate for portrayed motion in order to conserve film.
 That threshold usually hovered at around 16 fps to 24 fps.

-When sound was added to the physical film (as an audio track next to the film) and played back along with the video at the same pace, hand-controlled playback suddenly became a problem.
-It turns out that humans can deal with a variable frame rate, but not with a variable sound rate (where both tempo and pitch change), so filmmakers had to settle on a steady rate for both.
-That rate was 24 fps and, almost a hundred years later, it remains the standard for motion pictures.
-(In television, frame rates had to be modified slightly due to the way CRT TVs sync with the AC power frequency.)
+When sound was added to the physical film (as an audio track next to it) and played back along with the video at the same pace, hand-controlled playback suddenly became a problem.
+Turns out that humans can deal with a variable frame rate, but not with a variable sound rate (where both tempo and pitch change), so filmmakers had to settle on a steady rate for both.
+This rate ended up being 24 fps and remains the standard for motion pictures today.
+In television, the frame rate had to be slightly modified due to the way CRT TVs sync with AC power frequency.

 The human eye vs. frames

 But if 24 fps is barely acceptable for motion pictures, then what is the optimal frame rate?
-This is a trick question, as there is none.
+That's a trick question, as there isn't any.

 The eye is not a camera.
 It does not see motion as a series of frames.
 Instead, it perceives a continuous stream of information rather than a set of discrete images.
 Why, then, do frames work at all?

 Two important phenomena explain why we see motion when looking at quickly rotated images: persistence of vision and the phi phenomenon.